CikitosWitcher3Mods/Fatigue/README.md

 ###Mission
 Fight with cunning where every move you make has consiquence and effect.

+##Changelog
+21-06-16
+* Increased stamina costs for actions (not signs) by 50% ish
+* Running out of stamina will prevent you from attacking and doing any combat manuvers ( this can lead to you getting murdered when youre not paying atteniton to the stamina bar )

 ###Changes
 * Signs Cost less to cast
 * Stamina regeneration is the same in and outside of combat